zijuncheng/wine/README.md

 - Wine_OnlineReview_Learning

 ##### GloVe Model
-- The project replies heavily on the GloVe Model where a vector is assigned to a word based on its context (or 'corpus')
+- The project relies heavily on the GloVe Model where a vector is assigned to a word based on its context (or 'corpus')
-- 3 layers of information are added to the corpus to enrich its understanding of a particular flavor: NWF, Wiki and OR (details have been mentioned above).
+- 3 layers of information are added to the corpus to enrich its understanding of a particular word of flavor: NWF, Wiki and OR (details have been mentioned above).
-  - NWF sets the foundation of the model's wine knowledge so that it acknowledges that the boundaries of varieties: for example, Chardonnay and Merlot can never be similar due to their distinct flavors as well as the difference of the grapes used.
-It also sets forward some possible linkage between the same category of wines: for instance, Cabernet Sauvignon and Bordeaux Blend, thought different varieties, could be similar due to their widely overlapping flavors.
+  - NWF sets the foundation of the model's wine knowledge so that it acknowledges the boundaries of different varieties: for example, Chardonnay and Merlot can never be similar due to their distinct flavors and due to the inherent difference of the grapes.
+It also sets forward some possible linkage between some categories of wines: for instance, Cabernet Sauvignon and Bordeaux Blend, despite of the different varieties, could be similar due to their widely overlapping flavors.
-  - Wikipedia page on the flavors helps to define similar tastes closer.
+  - Wikipedia page on the flavors helps to group similar tastes closer in the vector space.
 For example, after learning from Wiki, peach, apricot and nectarine became close neigbors.

   Here's some results after learning from NWF and Wiki: